Sri Lanka wildlife safari to observe elephants, leopards, and a variety of birds

 Sri Lanka wildlife safari: Yala National Park

 Yala is considered one of the best national parks in the world to spot leopards.
-Not only that Yala national park has the highest concentration of leopards in the world compared to any other national park of its size in teh world.
-The Yala National Park is sandwiched between the Southern and Uva Provinces and is located near the Indian Ocean.
+Not only that, Yala national park has the highest concentration of leopards in the world compared to any other national park of its size in the world.
+Yala National Park is sandwiched between the Southern and Uva Provinces and is located near the Indian Ocean.
 During the peak of the tourism season, Yala National Park draws in tens of thousands of visitors, making it the most visited national park in Sri Lanka.

 The possibility of seeing one of Sri Lanka’s rare leopards up close is the main draw here.
 If you travel on a safari with a reputable and competent park operator, you have a high chance of sighting one of these rare beauties.

-The southern Block 1 of Yala is the only part of the park that most visitors ever see.
+The southern part of Block 1 of Yala is the only part of the park that most visitors ever see.
 You can get away from the day-trippers by venturing into the more challenging Blocks 2, 3, 4, and 5.

 Block 5 extends into the adjacent Lunugamvehera National Park on the western side of the park.
 It’s a picturesque spot in Yala, with a reservoir full of spooky, waterlogged trees.
 Elephants can be seen in Lunugamwehera to the south, while leopards and sloth bears are common here.
 Blocks 2, 3, and 4 in northern Yala are just as isolated and go unnoticed by visitors.